wung-s/doc.sitespeed.io/faq/index.md

 ## I don't get all values in Graphite?
-Doesn't all values reach Gaphite (are you missing values), then you should check your **carbon.conf** file.
+Doesn't all values reach Graphite (are you missing values), then you should check your **carbon.conf** file.
 The configuration **MAX_CREATES_PER_MINUTE** needs to be set to high (we have seen that 50 is too low).
 To make sure it works, set it like this:
 *MAX_CREATES_PER_MINUTE = inf*